pawelec/Project---DOT/README.md

 # Introduction
 It is a web application where you can list wishes and comment them.
+Additionally you can tag wish as observed.
+This functionality is based on session per user.
 As logged user you can add new wish.

 It is a final project for DOT subject.